HubTou/libpnu/README.md

 and system wide Python package base directories (given by *sys.base_prefix*: "/usr/local" on Unix, "C:/Program Files/Python3x" on Windows).

-The **load_strings_from_file()** function returns a list of strings from the given *filename*, filtering out blank or commented lines, as well as end-of-line comments (with '#' being the comment character).
+The **load_strings_from_file()** function returns a list of strings from the given *filename*, filtering out comments and empty lines (with '#' being the comment character), and joining continued lines (those ending with a '\\' character).

 ## ENVIRONMENT
 The following environment variables can be used to identify the user identity and home directory,